ceballiure/ansible-role-torrc/README.md

 - `torrc_hidden_services: []` List of `{dir: '.../hidden_service', ports: ['x y:z']}` dicts to describe hidden services. "x y:z" says to redirect requests on port x to the address y:z.
 Once you have configured a hidden service, you can look at the contents of the file ".../hidden_service/hostname" for the address to tell people.
 #### Tor relay options
 - `torrc_or_ports: []`
+Required: what port(s) to advertise for incoming Tor connections.
 - `torrc_address: ''`
 - `torrc_outbound_bind_address: ''`
 - `torrc_outbound_bind_address_exit: ''`